sbweeden/blog_assets/isva_duo_universal_prompt/readme.md

 ## Scenario and Assets Overview

-The assets provided in the article implement an authentication mechanism that leverages the Duo OAuth API (actually OpenID Connect) to redirect to Duo to prompt for 2FA and complete the authentication process.
+The assets provided in the article implement an authentication mechanism that leverages the [Duo OIDC Auth API](https://duo.com/docs/oauthapi) to redirect to Duo to prompt for 2FA and complete the authentication process.
 This is quite different from using an API-only approach.
 There are pro's and con's to each approach.
 One of the reasons you might want to use OIDC and the Duo Universal Prompt is that WebAuthn (registered at Duo) can be used as an authentication method.
 Also inline-registraiton is built in (when enabled) with the Duo Universal Prompt.
-Again the trade-off is that your website loses control of the UI when redirecting for OIDC SSO.
+The trade-off is that your website loses control of the UI when redirecting for OIDC SSO.

 Assets used for this integration can be found [here in my blog_assets GitHub repository](https://github.com/sbweeden/blog_assets/tree/master/isva_duo_universal_prompt).